paulodarosa/shopee-scraper/README.md

 - The script will scrape every single product published and the scraper will take 1 sec. per ad.
 So it may take some time depending on the number of products.

 # Why I created this project and who I am?
 - I'm a Computer Engineering and Mathematics major in Brazil.
-I already got a bachelors degree in Marketing and I'm currently looking for a Data Engineer and Data Scientist position.
+I already got a bachelors degree in Marketing and I'm looking for a Data Engineer and Data Scientist position.
 - Currently working for a small company in Brazil as a comercial manager and my main role is to increse the online sales of hydraulic and brass connectors for gas and petroleum
 - I love data and statistics.
-Finding new possibilities and ways of doing things better and faster through the data is a facinating thing, and quoting Carl Sagan I would say that "it's a ṕleasure to share a planet and an epoch with you", because the humankind don't even know yet what we're capable of.
+Finding new possibilities and ways of doing things better and faster through the data is a facinating thing, and quoting Carl Sagan I would say that "it's a pleasure to share a planet and an epoch with you", because the humankind don't even know yet what we're capable of.
 AI and machine learning will show us a new world, a new age.
 - I really like the feeling of helping companies to make better data-driven decisions on online sales, marketing and purchasing.
 Solving problems is pretty much the main motivation of any mathematician or engineer